 And with sights like this, who needs a plane ticket to Japan?
 You’re likely to get so lost in the pretty trees and Japanese features that you’ll forget you’re just a stone’s throw away from High Street Kensington.

 A little dose of quiet reflection here and you’ll really feel at one with nature as you mingle with the local wildlife in Holland Park.
-It’s also equally captivating across all of London’s seasons – whether it’s watching the leaves change colour, the cherry blossoms bloom, the boulders and stones capped with snow, or all of it bathing in the warm sunshine.
-It’s simply beautiful.
+And it doesn’t really matter when you visit, because it’s equally captivating across all of London’s seasons.

 It should be noted that during the warmer weather, the crowds can get a little busy during peak hours.
 But we reckon the sights and the colours are still worth the queue up to the waterfalls.
 And as if it wasn’t already impressive enough – it’s also FREE to visit!